Rubberazer/JETGPIO/README.md

     SFIO (special functions) such as I2C, Hardware PWM and others are not supported yet

-    No need of previous kernel configuration, teh library will take care of that ono runtime
+    No need of previous kernel configuration, the library will take care of that on runtime

-    Low latency is expected (it does not go through the kernel) direct writing to the registers by using DMA
+    Low latency is expected (it does not go through the kernel) direct writing to the registers by DMA

  INSTALLATION: